shubharthaksangharsha/apsara-universal-widget/README.md

 - 📧 "Read the file ./backend/start.sh and email it to me"
 - 📝 "Show me what files are in my Downloads directory"
 - 🔍 "Read config.json and explain what each setting does"
+- ✏️ "Create a file called todo.txt with my tasks for today"
+- 📝 "Add 'Remember to call mom' to my notes.txt"
+- 🔄 "Rename report-draft.pdf to report-final.pdf"
+- 📦 "Move screenshot.png to my Pictures folder"
+- 🗑️ "Delete old-backup.zip" (asks for confirmation first)

 **Screenshot & Visual:**
 - 📸 "Take a screenshot of my screen"